 In order to provide our students with a rigorous, relevant, and technology-enhanced curriculum, our staff has worked to set learning goals through developing "essential learnings" which provide a guaranteed and viable curriculum for all our students.
+Due to the fact that these essential learnings are created based upon the most important standards at each grade level, teachers and administrators consider this to be guaranteed and viable.
 Staff have also developed common formative and summative assessments for these essential learnings so that progress toward mastery of those learning targets can be measured and monitored so we can ensure that all students are progressing toward high levels of learning.